-The objective of the Diploma in Medical Billing and Coding program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in the medical billing and coding field or in a related area.
-The program concentrates on helping students acquire knowledge and develop skills in transforming information from medical records documentation into numeric codes for optimal reimbursement and bills for various insurance plans.
-Duties for graduates of this program may include accounting, preparing and filing insurance claim forms, Medicare and Medicaid billing, reimbursements, collections, coding procedures, benefits, coverage, and limitations.
+The objective of the Diploma in Medical Office Specialist program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in a medical administrative office, a hospital administrative office, or in a related area.
+The program concentrates on helping students acquire knowledge and develop skills in filing insurance claims, payroll and financial management, patient files and filing systems, diagnostic and procedural coding, medical transcription, accounts payable and receivable, office operations, and reception duties.
 Instruction occurs in some combination of classroom, laboratory, digital, externship, or clinical settings.
 Out-of-class work is required in this program.

-During the introductory modules to the program, students receive training in handling medical emergencies and are certified in CPR while in class through the American Red Cross' CPR course (www.redcross.org).
+During the introductory modules to the program, students receive training in handling medical emergencies and are certified in CPR through the American Heart Association's CPR course (www.heart.org).
 Students must earn CPR certification to pass the introductory module.

-Students enroll in this program to seek post-graduation employment in positions typically including insurance billing, reimbursement, and patient accounts representative.
+Students enroll in this program to seek post-graduation employment in positions typically including medical office specialist, medical office receptionist, medical billing clerk, and medical records clerk.

-The Medical Billing and Coding program is 760 contact hours over a period of 36 weeks.
-The program will include 550 hours of instruction on ground and 210 hours of digital instruction.
+The Medical Office Specialist program is 760 contact hours over a period of 36 weeks.
+The program will include 550 hours of on-ground instruction and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
-All students must complete the program with 51 quarter credit hours.
-Prior to graduation, students are required to complete two externships for a total of 200 contact hours.
+All students must complete the program with a minimum of 51.5 quarter credit hours.
+Prior to graduation, students are required to complete an externship for a total of 200 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded a Medical Billing and Coding Diploma.
+Upon successful completion of the program, graduates will be awarded a Diploma in Medical Office Specialist.